Cari Moore, Director

 Study Abroad and Exchange Eligibility Requirements

 Cal Poly Global Programs are study abroad programs that offer students opportunities to study abroad with Cal Poly faculty.
-Ranging from one to two weeks to a full term in length, these programs present a highly flexible model capable of responding to specific curricular goals.
+Ranging from one week to a full term in length, these programs present a highly flexible model capable of responding to specific curricular goals.
 Planned with a focus on general education courses and/or courses applicable to one or more Cal Poly major(s) and minor(s), Cal Poly Global Programs may be open to students in all majors or to students in targeted fields of study only.
-Check our website for the current major-specific program offerings.
-Cal Poly Global Programs offering general education credit are listed below.
+Check our website for the current program offerings.

 A number of Cal Poly colleges and departments have individual exchange agreements with a variety of universities around the world.
 Through these exchanges, students have an opportunity for cost effective, easily arranged study abroad experiences within their own academic disciplines.
-Students who qualify for one of these exchanges pay Cal Poly tuition fees and the International Center fee.
+Students who qualify for one of these exchanges pay Cal Poly tuition fees and applicable fees.
 Students can spend up to one year at overseas universities as regularly enrolled students.

-International Programs participants earn resident academic credit at their CSU campuses while they pursue full-time study at host universities or special study centers abroad for an academic year.
+CSU IP participants earn resident academic credit at their home CSU campuses while they pursue full-time study at host universities or study centers abroad for an academic year.
 The International Programs suite of options serves the needs of students in over 100 designated academic majors.
-Affiliated with more than 50 recognized universities and institutions of higher education in 18 countries, International Programs also offers a wide selection of study abroad destinations and learning environments.
+Affiliated with more than 50 recognized universities and institutions of higher education in 18 countries, CSU International Programs also offers a wide selection of study abroad destinations and learning environments.

 Cal Poly Partner Programs

 Cal Poly has formal partnership contracts with several private sector and consortium program providers to place Cal Poly students in reputable study programs, usually cooperating universities or specialized study centers.
-Each partner has specializations and a variety of locations, and students should check with a partner website and visit with an Affiliated Partner adviser in the International Center for further information.
+Each partner offers specializations and a variety of locations, and all have been vetted by the Cal Poly International Programs Committee.
+For further information about partner programs, students should check with the Cal Poly Study Abroad website, visit partner websites, or schedule an appointment as needed with an Affiliated Partner advisor in the International Center.